NSSL Research: Flooding

 Flash Flood Observation Database

 In order to evaluate forecasting tools, NSSL needs observations of flash flooding.
 NSSL maintains a database of flash flood observations from the U.S. Geological Survey’s automated discharge measurements, trained spotter reports from the National Weather Service, reports collected from NSSL's Severe Hazards Analysis and Verification Experiment (SHAVE), and the circumstances surrounding fatality events.
-This database is available for community research purposes.
+This database has been used ubiquitously for community research purposes